Michael A. Taylor Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins had a 3.86 team ERA that ranked 13th across all league pitching staffs.
+- The Marlins had the 13th-ranked team ERA across all MLB pitching staffs (3.86).

 - Marlins pitchers combined to give up 173 total home runs last year (1.1 per game).
 That ranked 17th in baseball.